-Home Staging and painting most often go hand in hand when selling your home.
+Home Staging and painting increase your ROI.
+And, most often go hand in hand when selling your home.

 In home staging potential home owners want to see a move in ready home.
 Neutral colours throughout the home will allow potential home owners to see and feel that their belongings will look good in the home without a lot of work.
 Let’s be honest.
 Selling and moving to a new home is a lot of work without having to deal with a paint job as soon as you move in.